HongheZ/User-Operation-State-Model-Generator/README.md

 In this sample, we use the espresso log file as an example.
 When you execute the exe file, please make sure the two files are in the same directory.

-After the tool is successfully executed, three new files will be generated under the current folder:UserBehaviorDotFile.dot.pdf(The result state model), UserBehaviorDotFile.dot and statemodel.json.
+After the tool is successfully executed, three new files will be generated under the current folder:

+UserBehaviorDotFile.dot.pdf(The result state model), UserBehaviorDotFile.dot and statemodel.json.

 ![image](https://github.com/HongheZ/ImageFile/blob/main/User-Operation-State-Model-Generator/New_File_Generated.png)